Home Insurance and Your Mortgage Payment: Understanding the Growing Cost Burden

 Taxes Property taxes held in escrow ~10-15%

-Insurance Homeowners insurance in escrow 9–14%All-time high
+Insurance Homeowners insurance in escrow 9-14%+ (all-time high)

 Pincher's Pro Tip

 Request your escrow analysis statement annually.
-Lenders are required to conduct a yearly escrow analysis and send you a disclosure.
+Lenders are required by RESPA to conduct a yearly escrow analysis and send you a disclosure.
 Reviewing it lets you catch premium increases early and plan ahead before your mortgage payment jumps.

 Trusted by Thousands